jennyzzt/AlgoManim/docs/Customizations.md

         self.add_fade_in_all(len(action_pairs))
 ```
-### Introducing your own Manim animations
+### Custom Animations
 If you want to take the extra step and introduce your own animations from the [Manim library](https://github.com/3b1b/manim),
 you can use `AlgoScene`'s `add_transform` method in `def customize(self, action_pairs):`.

-The basic idea is to append a new custom animation to an `action_pair`.
+The basic idea is to provide a `transform` that we will execute later.
-This is so that it gets animated with the rest of the animations in that `action_pair`.
+A `transform` is simply a function that is executed in between the rendering of animations.
+It can take in any number of arguments but must return a list of `manim` Transforms (`FadeOut`, `FadeIn`, `ApplyMethod`, `GrowFromCenter`, `ScaleInPlace`, etc. - an entire list can be found in the `manim`  source code) that will be played (through the `scene.play` method).
+This is so that it gets animated with the rest of the animations.

-To achieve this, we have `add_transform(action_pair_index, transform)`.
+To achieve this, we have the utility function `add_transform(action_pair_index, transform)`.
 1. `action_pair_index` identifies the action_pair to append the new animation onto.
 2. `transform` identifies the Manim transformation to execute.
 3. Make sure to wrap the transform in a **lambda** so that the animation is not executed immediately.

 Here is a sample code snippet to add custom transforms:
 ```python